diogolhc/feup-l.eic-comp-jmm-compiler/README.md

 ### Type Verification

-- Verify if variable names used in the code have a corresponding declaration, either as a local variable, a method parameter or a field of the class (if applicable).
+- Verify if variable names used in the code have a corresponding declaration, either as a local variable, a method parameter or a field of the class (if applicable)
 - Declarations must be of a known type or class
-- Operands types of an operation must be compatible with the operation (e.g. int + boolean is an error because + expects two integers.)
+- Operand types of an operation must be compatible with the operation (e.g. int + boolean is an error because + expects two integers)
 - Array cannot be used in arithmetic operations (e.g. array1 + array2 is an error)
 - Array access is done over an array
 - Array access index is an expression of type integer